 When to Call the Veterinarian

-If your cat has vomited and is playing and showing no signs of physical discomfort, it is most likely nothing to worry about.
-Just keep an eye on the cat to make sure there are no other signs of a possible illness.
-If any of the following signs or symptoms are noticed, you should take the cat to the veterinarian immediately:
+If your cat has vomited and is still playing, eating, and showing no signs of physical discomfort, you likely don't have to rush to the vet.
+But be sure to keep an eye on your feline friend to make sure there are no other signs of a possible illness.
+If you note any of the following signs or symptoms, you should take your cat to the veterinarian immediately.

-- The cat throws up continuously or vomits several times in an eight-hour time span.
+- Your cat vomits several times in an eight-hour time span.

-- Watch for blood in the vomit.
-Fresh blood will be red and blood that has been digested looks like coffee grinds.
+- You notice blood in the vomit.
+Fresh blood will be bright red or pink, and blood that has been digested looks like coffee grinds.

-- Look for any objects or worms in the vomit.
+- You see any objects or worms in the vomit.

-- Try to determine if cat is acting unusual in any way or seems depressed or lethargic.
+- Your cat is acting unusual in any way or appears depressed or lethargic.

-- If you know the cat has been near any poisonous materials such as antifreeze, poisonous plants or insecticides, see your vet right away.
+- If you know the cat has been near any poisonous materials such as antifreeze, poisonous plants, or insecticides.